The Lookout (2007 film): Production

 Although set near Kansas City, Missouri, the bank in the movie was filmed in the town of Hartney, Manitoba, using the town's Museum, and city scenes were filmed in Winnipeg, Manitoba.
 Scenes of the skating rink were filmed behind the Millennium Library, and the exterior of Chris's apartment was filmed in the Exchange District and various historic sites in Winnipeg including the Bank of Montreal (1911–13), the Ambassador Apartments (1909), the interior of the Market Building (1899) and the James Ashdown House at 529 Wellington (1913).
 The Ambassador Apartments appear on the film's poster.

 Reception

-The Lookout received critical acclaim.
-The film has an aggregated score of 87% at Rotten Tomatoes based on 169 reviews.
+The Lookout has an aggregated score of 87% at Rotten Tomatoes based on 169 reviews.
 The critical consensus reads, "The Lookout is a genuinely suspenseful and affecting noir due to the great ensemble cast and their complex, realistic characters."
-On Metacritic, the film has a score 73 out of 100 based on 33 reviews, indicating "generally favorable reviews."
+On Metacritic, the film has a score 73 out of 100 based on 33 reviews, indicating "generally favorable reviews".
 Particularly favorable reviews came from Richard Roeper and Leonard Maltin, with the latter praising the film as "the best movie so far" of the first half of 2007.

 The Lookout won the award for Best First Feature at the 2008 Independent Spirit Awards.